 That's why The Kiplinger Letter doesn't report news.
 Instead, it anticipates and forecasts future business and economic developments, giving you valuable time to plan ahead.

-Think of the Letter as your personal consulting service, filled with insight and intelligence on everything from how the economy will perform this year, to innovative technologies currently under development, to emerging investment opportunities you should consider — or avoid.
+Think of the weekly Letter as your personal business consultant, delivering insight and analysis on everything from how the economy will perform this year, to disruptive technologies on the horizon, to potential investment opportunities you should consider, or avoid.

-You hear a lot these days about "fake news" and reporters who let their own political bias dictate what they write.
+You hear a lot these days about fake news, disinformation, and supposed experts who spout their personal opinions as fact.
 You won't find any of that in the Letter.

-We know our readers don't want our opinions.
-They want reliable, objective judgments to help them in their decision making.
+We know Kiplinger readers don't want our opinions.
+You want reliable, objective judgments to help make profitable decisions for your businesses and investments.

 So we simply do the research and analyze the facts.
-Then we report what we believe will happen, not what we want to happen.
-That's why the Letter has stayed in business for more than 95 years.
+Then we report what the research and analysis tell us is likely to happen, not what we want to happen.
+And that's why the Letter has stayed in business for more than 100 years.

-Each weekly issue covers a wide range of topics in just four pages, written in a style that saves you time by being easy to read and digest.
-You'll find no flowery language or tedious detail.
-Just straightforward analyses and advice to help you make more profitable business and financial decisions.
+Each weekly issue covers a wide range of topics in just four pages.
+All written in a style that saves you time by being concise and easy to read.

-The Letter employs eight seasoned reporters and editors who specialize in different subject areas.
-Each week, they look for key trends and future developments that will affect the economy, financial markets, specific industries and, ultimately, your business, investments and financial affairs.
+A team of seasoned reporters and editors specialize in different subject areas.
+They uncover emerging trends and foresee future developments that will affect the economy, financial markets, specific industries, and ultimately, your business, investments and financial affairs.

-We seek out informed sources — economists, government officials, members of Congress, knowledgeable experts in many fields — to get their views.
+We seek out informed sources — economists, business leaders, members of Congress, knowledgeable experts in many fields — to get their views.
 We do not quote them or name them, so they speak freely and give us their honest opinions, devoid of spin.